jdcloudcom/en/documentation/Big-Data-&-Analytics/Data-Integration/Introduction/Features.md

 **Data Synchronization**

-Offline and batch data synchronization between multiple data sources
+Offline and batch Data Synchronization between multiple data sources

 Support the synchronization of data from multiple local and cloud data sources, and support different synchronization strategies such as user’s full synchronization, incremental synchronization, etc.